Array Of Characters In C

 • Safer Alternatives: Recognizing the potential for buffer overflows and other security vulnerabilities, developers are increasingly using safer alternatives like strncpy or custom functions that perform bounds checking.
 These alternatives limit the number of characters copied to prevent writing beyond the allocated memory.

 • Dynamic Memory Allocation: Instead of fixed-size arrays, dynamic memory allocation using functions like malloc and calloc is becoming more common.
 This allows you to create character arrays of varying sizes at runtime, adapting to the needs of the program.
-However, it also introduces the responsibility of managing the allocated memory, freeing it when it's no longer needed to prevent memory leaks.
+Even so, it also introduces the responsibility of managing the allocated memory, freeing it when it's no longer needed to prevent memory leaks.

 • Integration with Libraries: Modern C libraries often provide higher-level string abstractions that simplify text processing.
 These abstractions may internally use character arrays but offer a more user-friendly interface with features like automatic memory management and string manipulation methods.